-a) To continue to deploy its competitive advantage in the construction of thermal units and to further develop in the field of Transmission & Distribution (T&D) and b) To grow targeted to the field of infrastructure through PPP projects and activities that require advanced know-how in view of the major projects that have been announced in our country within the relaunch of the economy in the post Covid - 19 era.

-On 15.07.2020 the grand opening of the New Double Railway of the "Kiato - Rododafni" section of ERGOSE took place, in the presence of the Minister of Infrastructure and Transport; a project that MY-TILINEOS completed successfully and on schedule.
+a) To continue to deploy its competitive advantage in the construction of thermal units and to further develop in the field of Transmission & Distribution (T&D) and b) To grow targeted to the field of infrastructure through PPP projects and activities that require advanced know-how in view of the major projects that have been announced in our country within the relaunch of the economy in the post in the presence of the Minister of Infrastructure and Transport; a project that MYTILINEOS completed successfully and on schedule.
 The project is part of the modernization works of the railway axis "Athens - Corinth - Patras", it is connected to the railway line "Piraeus - Thessaloniki - Borders" and through this line to the European railway network.